-5 More information about this incident can be found in: "Mistreatment and child soldiers in the Burma Army: Interviews with SPDC deserters," KHRG, June 2009.
+6 For the report in which this information was originally published, see "Mistreatment and child soldiers in the Burma Army: Interviews with SPDC deserters," KHRG, June 2009.

-6 "Forced recruitment by DKBA forces in Pa'an District," KHRG, September 2008.
+7 "Forced recruitment by DKBA forces in Pa'an District," KHRG, September 2008.